jnozzi/cocoadev.com/markdown/SaveDocumentToPathWhenNewDocumentCreated.md

 ----
 I have a project where I want to store potentially a large portion of media assets (and others) that will take up a lot of space.
 I will be using a folder based document to manage all of these assets.
 However, I want to enforce creating/saving a file name when a new document is created, in the same manner than iMovie does.
 I assume iMovie does it for the same reasons:  It is easier to simply know where to dump "scratch" type media files if the document already has a path, rather than trying to save them to a temporary folder and then have to copy them upon save.
 It also prevents having to copy all of these assets over if the final save destination is on a different partition than the temporary folders are.

-I have tried to make my own subclass of General/NSDocumentController and override the makeUntitledDocumentOfType:error: method, but I get an error every time.
+I have tried to make my own subclass of NSDocumentController and override the makeUntitledDocumentOfType:error: method, but I get an error every time.

 Code:

-- (id)makeUntitledDocumentOfType:(General/NSString *)typeName error:(General/NSError **)outError
+- (id)makeUntitledDocumentOfType:(NSString *)typeName error:(NSError **)outError
 {
     // get document
     id doc = [super makeUntitledDocumentOfType:typeName error:outError];